Nicarao people: Culture

 Spanish chronicler Gonzalo Fernández de Oviedo y Valdés, writing soon after the conquest, recorded that the Nicarao practised cranial modification, by binding the heads of young children between two pieces of wood.
 Archaeologists have unearthed pre-Columbian burials in the former Nicarao region with evidence of both cranial and dental modification.
-The Nicarao possessed a number of cultural traits in common with the Toltecs of central Mexico, including an identical calendar, the use of screenfold books, worship of the Great Spirit and a Toltec pantheon of deities, Tonal mythology, Nagual mysticism, and treaties.
+The Nicarao possessed a number of cultural traits in common with North American tribes as well as the Toltecs of central Mexico, including an identical calendar, the use of screenfold books, worship of the Great Spirit and a Toltec pantheon of deities such as sky spirits, animal spirits and Tonal mythology, Nagual mysticism, and treaties.
 They also, in common with their Mexican cousins from Aztec culture, practiced ritual confession, and the volador (flying men) ritual.